Natural material covering the land surface of the Earth.

 Spaces between soil particles are called

 Soil pores are cavities of different shape and size determined by the soil texture and structure.
+Soils gaseous and liquid phase components are stored and transported within the soil pores.

 The volume fraction of soil pores is referred to as